nopnop2002/esp-idf-ftpClient/README.md

 ## File System Selection
 This project supports the following file systems.
 You can select any one using menuconfig.
-- SPIFFS file system on Builtin SPI Flash Menory
+- SPIFFS file system on Builtin SPI Flash Memory
-- FAT file system on Builtin SPI Flash Menory
+- FAT file system on Builtin SPI Flash Memory
-- LITTLEFS file system on Builtin SPI Flash Menory
+- LITTLEFS file system on Builtin SPI Flash Memory
 - FAT file system on SPI peripheral SDCARD
 - FAT file system on SDMMC peripheral SDCARD(Valid only for ESP32/ESP32S3)
 - FAT file system on External SPI Flash Memory like Winbond W25Q64